-For a larger ecommerce store, with in excess of 6,000 products, and/or using custom themes to create a truly unique store, you will be looking at between £40,000 and £100,000, or possibly more.
+For a larger ecommerce store, with in excess of 6,000 products, and/or using custom themes to create a truly unique store, you'll be looking at between £40,000 and £100,000, or possibly more.

-You will need a detailed customised package.
+You'll need a detailed customised package.
 Check out the details included carefully.
 You should expect this package to include everything from a basic package along with SEO, customisation, integration with social media, support, data migration, point of sale integration, and more.
-If something is not included, then make sure you ask before work begins.
+If something isn't included, then make sure you ask before work begins.

 A factor affecting Magento prices is the type of themes used.
-The theme is a template – the graphic aesthetical look of your online store.
+The theme is a template, which provides the look of your online store.
 These themes can be purchased separately, and there are thousands of options according to business style, industry, brand characterisation and more.
 However, they vary enormously in price.
 They can be free, or cost as much as £430.
-Generally speaking, the more customisable the theme, the more expensive it will be.
+Generally speaking, the more customisable the theme, the more expensive it'll be.